 The Two Men and a Truck company is dedicated to giving back.
 In 2017, franchises donated more than $3 million worth of moving services.
 As they state on their website, “After our founder, Mary Ellen Sheets’ first year in business, she donated her profits to 10 different charities.
 It is this spirit that gives meaning to the company’s motto: ‘Movers Who Care®.’”
 The brand also works with charities and partners with local shelters, schools and organizations to run their own community support programs like Movers for Moms®, Movers for Military, Movers for Meals, Movers for Mutts and Truckload of Warmth.

 There are currently 381 franchise locations across the U.S. An initial investment starts at $95,000.
 You can lean more about this faith based opportunity here.

 While these companies hold their Christian values near and dear to their heart, you certainly do not have to be a Christian to become a franchisee with any of these brands.
 If you find their service minded business models appealing, you should learn more about what it takes to purchase and operate a franchise by inquiring with the brand you are interested in.

 To learn more about additional franchise opportunities that have been rated highly by the franchisees that own them, check out Franchise Business Review’s Top Franchise Opportunities.

-If you are a franchisor who feels your brand should be represented on this faith-based franchises list, please contact the FBR team.
+If you are a franchisor who feels your brand should be represented on this faith-based franchises list, please contact the editorial team at [email protected].